Toggle menu

 Transition Period

-In 2014 while wages at Crytek went delayed or unpaid, rumors of Crytek bankruptcy started making the rounds, which Crytek denied.,[1] Trust was eroded by the lack of communication.
-Concerns were raised over the future of Homefront: The Revolution[2] and Ryse 2 got cancelled.[3]
+In 2014 while wages at Crytek went delayed or unpaid, rumors of Crytek bankruptcy started making the rounds, which Crytek denied.[1]
+Lack of communication eroded trust while concerns were raised over the future of Homefront: The Revolution[2] and Ryse 2 got cancelled.[3]
 Crytek announced having secured capital[4] which was followed by anouncing the sale of Homefront and of Crytek UK to publisher Deep Silver.[5]
-Staff was downsized by about 200-250 and costs were cut.[6]
+The staff was downsized by about 200-250 and costs were cut.[6]

 "we have two choices: either we let people go immediately and pay the remainder, or we can't pay you right now and we stick together" -Cevat Yerli, Crytek CEO[6]

-The primary cause of the financial difficulties according to the CEO was the transformation of the industry, with free-to-play or games as a service - online services in general - to become the future of gaming, which they knewn for a while but were finishing up their retail games or still had them in development.
-That shift required a whole different capitalisation, as well as additional talent pool and different types of spending and forecasting.
-All of that caused temporarily diminished capital resource, which Crytek had now said had been overcome.[6]
+The primary cause of the financial difficulties according to the CEO was the transformation of the industry, with free-to-play or games as a service - online services in general - to become the future of gaming, which they knew for a while, but they were finishing up their retail games or still had them in development.
+That shift required a whole different capitalization, as well as an additional talent pool and different types of spending and forecasting.
+This caused temporarily diminished capital resource, which Crytek had now said had been overcome.[6]

-In 2015, Crytek found emergency funding from Amazon,[7][8] which spent millions on CryEngine tech used to create the Lumberyard engine, which was named in the later lawsuit when CIG switched to Lumberyard in 2016.
+In 2015, Crytek found emergency funding from Amazon,[7][8] which spent millions on CryEngine technology used to create the Lumberyard engine, the very same which was named in the later lawsuit when Cloud Imperium games switched to Lumberyard in 2016.

 In December 2016, reports of delayed and unpaid wages surfaced once again..[9][10][11][12]
 Crytek announced that their studios in Hungary, Bulgaria, South Korea and China would be shut down[13][14]